Tuesday, May 16, 2017

 Casey tries to do everything possible, thinking his friend's accident report was not his fault.
 After trying to get things into motion, he and Bowden talked to the heads of the fire committee.
 They granted that Casey was in the clear with a report that it was not his fault but not anyone else's fault, keeping the other firefighter legacy, who had died, intact.
 And also, he's joining House 51.

 Also, Cruz fights with someone at the bar as he tries to take the guy out because he is being too much of a jerk.
-The guy caught Cruz's fire logo on his arm and ran off.
-That's not a good thing.
+The guy catches Cruz's fire logo on his arm and runs off, which is not a good thing.

 "Carry Me" was a very emotional and memorable episode so far.
 It's painful to watch Severide go through that.
-It's nice to see Casey and his friend on good terms after helping him.
-I thought the writing was excellent, and the performance from Taylor Kenny was terrific.
+It's admirable to see Casey and his friend on good terms after helping him.
+The writing was excellent, and Taylor Kenny's performance was terrific.
 Overall, I give this episode a 9/10.

 Sixty Days"